Network & Internet

 Cornell Information Technologies (CIT) provides universal services for all wired connections to the campus network...Read more

-The NetID is the unique electronic identifier in which the password permits secure access to non-public Cornell resources and information.
-Types of NetIDs include roles such as faculty, employee, student, and alumni.
+The NetID is a unique electronic identifier in which the password permits secure access to non-public Cornell resources and information.
+Types of NetIDs include roles such as student, faculty, staff, and alumni.

 NetIDs are unique and permanent.
-The same NetID is never reassigned...Read more
+The same NetID is never reassigned to...Read more